-Prepare Your Child for Success
+Prepare Your Child for Passing the 11 pass

 Over the years, 11-plus exams have become an increasingly competitive milestone for young students.
 These exams test a child in a number of areas – verbal reasoning, non-verbal reasoning, literacy and numeracy.
 The way your child scores on these exams determines whether or not they gain entry to their school of choice.

 It is increasingly common among parents to seek tutoring for the preparation of 11-plus.
 It’s true that expert 11-plus tuition can be worth its weight in gold.
 Tutors can guide your child through revision and prepare them with the most effective techniques and resources.
 It’s important to note, however, that there is a multitude of considerations beyond tuition that you need to factor in to ensure your child performs at their optimal level on the exam.

 Below, I’ve outlined some of the key points that you’ll need to take into account when preparing your child for the exam.
 In addition, I’ve offered some advice on how to tackle each effectively.